 This blog used to be called What Would Jesus Eat? and strated with a bit more narrow focus.
 Here’s what I wrote back then: A wise man once said, “Do not worry about your life, what you will eat or what you will drink… Is not life more than food?”
 (Mt 6:25) Jesus obviously didn’t live in 21st century America.
 Life is certainly more than food, but it’s also not much without it.
 Food is at the center of who we are as people and as cultures.
 We gather around tables, share meals, cook for each other… or at least we used to.
 Food tells us a lot of things and connects to just about every area of life.
 That is why I’m convinced that the more we understand our food, what it is and where it comes from, the more we will understand the crazy complex world around us, including issues like globalization, the environment, poverty, hunger and health.

-The header image on the blog page is from Hyatt Moore, an artist I stumbled upon while looking for ethnic versions of the last supper.
+The header image is from Hyatt Moore, an artist I stumbled upon while looking for ethnic versions of the last supper.

 Pingback: About Me « What Would Jesus Eat?

 I visited your blog, What Would Jesus Eat? located at https://wwje.wordpress.com/ recently.
 I must say, I’m quite impressed by the blog’s content.
 In particular, I really liked https://wwje.wordpress.com/2009/01/07/the-righteous-rich/.